stablekernel/aqueduct/aqueduct/templates/db/README.md

 You must have a `config.yaml` file that has correct database connection info, which should point to a local database.
 To configure a database to match your application's schema, run the following commands:

 ```
-# if this is a new project, run db generate first
+# if this is a project, run db generate first
 aqueduct db generate
 aqueduct db upgrade --connect postgres://user:password@localhost:5432/app_name
 ```